Grantmaking

 If you are considering reaching out, here are some general guidelines to keep in mind:

-The Segal Family Foundation seeks to fund innovative programs that address Human Kindness and Social Justice.
+The Evan and Tracy Segal Family Foundation seeks to fund innovative programs that address our core pillars.
 We encourage collaboration among non-profits, funders, and entrepreneurs for the betterment of the community.

-Most of our gifts range from $5,000 to $30,000, and we often make grants to multiple organizations in a single cycle.
 We are deeply invested in forming long-term relationships with our partners and see ourselves as catalysts for bringing about additional connections, resources, and support to organizations.
-Our partners don’t just get a check -- they get US!

-The Segal Family Foundation does not provide funds to:
+The Evan and Tracy Segal Family Foundation does not provide funds to:

 • non-501(c)(3) organizations